ziskaki/2024-WHO-IGS-Summerschool/README.md

 ## Schedule

-> All events are held at Hilton Windhoek, Conference room <...>
+> All events are held at Hilton Windhoek, Conference room Haddis Junior 1

 ### <a name="0"></a> FRIDAY, MARCH 8
 | Time        | Topic |